Rangi42/polishedcrystal/README.md

 * Fix: Toxic used by Poison-types can hit during Fly and Dig.
 * Fix: AI overuse of Future Sight.
 * Fix: Alphabetical Pokédex was missing Magnezone.
+* Fix: Fire Spin and Whirlpool have 35 power, 85% accuracy, and 15 PP.